 Because of this, she sees spirituality as intrinsic to her comedic success.
 "If you're here because you eat, sleep, and dream your craft, you are going nowhere.
 You might succeed for a while, but you will eventually crash and burn and have nothing," she said during one conference event.
 "Hold your path and deliver the best comedy that you can but don't forget your Father.
 I can't take you all on and change your career, but I can invite the Holy Spirit into your life and pray for you."

-"A Christian comedian is someone who wants to honor God every time they go on stage," explained a man who goes by the name Nazareth.
+"A Christian comedian is someone who wants to honour God every time they go on stage," explained a man who goes by the name Nazareth.
 "You can be in a prison.
 You can be in a strip club.
 It doesn't matter.
-If you're performing, you want to honor God—then God will find a way to honor himself through that."
+If you're performing, you want to honour God – then God will find a way to honour himself through that."

-His favorite joke: "How do you get Holy Water?
+His favourite joke: "How do you get Holy Water?
 You boil the Hell out of it."

 "I've headlined the Tempe Improv on a regular night," he said.
 "I ended up giving an invitation to Christ at the event.
-Honoring Him allowed me to do it.
-When you honor God with your comedy, he will use you regardless!"
+Honouring Him allowed me to do it.
+When you honour God with your comedy, he will use you regardless!"
 He hopes to one day perform the Rose Bowl, alongside other Christian comedians.